$17M

 For more than a century, Red Clover Farms has been part of Seymour.
 Workshops and community programming became part of how the farm survives—until regulatory uncertainty and a cease-and-desist order showed why Connecticut needs Right to Farm rules that fit modern agriculture.

 Visit farm website →Help update Connecticut’s Right to Farm law for modern agriculture.
-Whether you farm, serve on a board, or value open land—we need you on the road, in your town, and online before the June 4 launch.
+Whether you farm, serve on a board, or value open land—we need your name, your town, and your voice before the June 4 launch.